Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: The convergence

 in the sense of Skorokhod.
 In particular, since the Skorokhod convergence implies the convergence of the jumps of size at least $\vp$ for all $\vp >0$, we deduce that a.s.\@ for all $u \in \Q \cap \R_+$, for all $\vp>0$, by (\ref{cv Cut n}) we have

 Since the left and the right terms are càdlàg in $u$, the above equality holds for all $u \ge 0$.
-We can check that $\widetilde{\mathrm{ql}}= \mathrm{ql}^4$ using the caracterization similar to (\ref{eq longueur du tronc}) of the quantum length of the trunk as a limit in probability (the constant $2$ is chosen for consistency): for all $u>0$,
+We can check that $\widetilde{\mathrm{ql}}= \mathrm{ql}^4$ using the caracterization \eqref{eq longueur du tronc critique} of the quantum length of the trunk as a limit in probability: for all $u>0$,